jennymalmoe/BeachPlease/README.md

 ### Business Goals/Site owners goals

 The business goal of the website is to choose a destination for the next trip to the beach or to attract visitors to Skåne by showing off the beautiful beaches of Skåne.

-Target audience: Women age 18-65 in the local area (as well as all over geographically, due to the studios remote classes) with limited time resources and women who want to maximize training results in less time than average workouts.
+The website will focos on these taget groups: Users - those who is familiar with Skåne and the beaches of Skåne, those who never heard about Skåne and the beaches of Skåne, those who looks for a holiday destination, those who just happans to see the site , those who wants to contribute to add more beaches to the site.
+Target groups are both those whointentially looks for a holiday destination and those who are currios of Skåne in general.

 ### User Goals

 Users goals of the website is to get information about the beaches of Skåne and get inspired to get there.
-Users will be able to see an inspiring website with a mobile-first approach that wakes up the users curiosity abot Skåne and their beaches as a potential holiday destination.
+Users will be able to see an inspiring website with a mobile-first approach that wakes up the users curiosity about Skåne and their beaches as a potential holiday destination.
+The site signals inspiration due to the beautiful images and is not to take to seriously, thou you can get good information about the locations, links to public transportation and more infomation about Skåne and hotels etc.

 ## Scope